Command Reference Guide > Command Reference Guide > Using Ingres Commands > sql Command--Start the Line-based SQL Terminal Monitor

 -Ggroupid

-Specifies a group identifier, as described in Standard Flags and Parameters on page 16.
+Specifies a group identifier, as described in Standard Flags and Parameters.

 On VMS, enclose this flag in double quotation marks (“-Ggroupid”).